tderrien/FEELnc/README.md

 ### Results on the toy exemple:
 The *results* directory in *test* contains the results files on the toy exemple.
-For more details, see the specific parts on each modules.
+For more details, see the specific parts on [each modules](https://github.com/tderrien/FEELnc#launch-the-3-step-pipeline).

 ### Note:
 A bash script *utils/FEELnc_pipeline.sh* is provided to run the three steps in one command line.
-As an example, this script is made to be used on a GTF file without lncRNA file.
+As an example, this script is made to be used on a .GTF file without lncRNA file.
 It filters candidates only on mRNA annotation, keeps antisense monoexonic transcripts and uses the shuffle mode.
 Feel free to modify it at your convenience.
 To run on the toy example:

 	cd test/